 One of the great things about living in Indianapolis is the sheer number of parks and the proximity to some amazing hiking trails and paths.
 Driving around the city, you don’t have to go far before you discover yet another place to play with your children.
-Many of these parks not only have play equipment and hard spaces for sports activities, but they also have hiking trails that you can enjoy, enabling you to escape urban living for minutes or hours and enjoy the great outdoors in the center of a bustling city.
+Many of these parks not only have play equipment and hard surfaces for sports activities, but they also have hiking trails that you can enjoy.
+Escape urban living for minutes or hours and enjoy the great outdoors in the center of a bustling city.

 Where to go Hiking with Kids in Indianapolis